foundev/foundev.github.io/_posts/2020-02-03-getting-started-cassandra-part1.md

 #### Repair approach

-Best done with if your repair jobs can't be missed or stopped, either because you have a process like opscenter or repear running repairs.
+Best done with if your repair jobs can't be missed or stopped, either because you have a process like OpsCenter or Reaper running repairs.
 It also has the advantage of being very easy, and if you've already automated repair you're basically done.

 * let repair jobs continue..that's it!